nTollot/llama3_Socface/README.md

 We are also providing downloads on [Hugging Face](https://huggingface.co/meta-llama), in both transformers and native `llama3` formats.
 To download the weights from Hugging Face, please follow these steps:

 - Visit one of the repos, for example [meta-llama/Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
 - Read and accept the license.
 Once your request is approved, you'll be granted access to all the Llama 3 models.
-Note that requests used to take up to one hour to get processed.
+Note that requests use to take up to one hour to get processed.
 - To download the original native weights to use with this repo, click on the "Files and versions" tab and download the contents of the `original` folder.
 You can also download them from the command line if you `pip install huggingface-hub`:

 ```bash